3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 Step 6: Skip any other step for now

-## Route 1: Uploading an exisiting repository on local machine to Github
+## 3. Route A: Uploading an exisiting repository on local machine to Github

 This route is applicable when you have created a **local Git repository on your machine**, and want to **upload it online onto Github**, perhaps to collaborate with your teammates.